-LARC 1 focuses principally on technical writing skills, including grammar, punctuation, style, and organization generally.
+Part 1 focuses principally on technical writing skills, including grammar, punctuation, style, and organization generally.
 Other functions include administration and recording of diagnostic and proficiency exams; identification of students in need of more intensive writing assistance; introduction of types of writing in the legal profession, including documents drafted during the LARC program; completion of a memorandum project similar to the Multistate Performance Test, but concluded over the course of two weeks.
-LARC 2 focuses on drafting a research memorandum.
+Part 2 focuses on drafting a research memorandum.

-9203 LARC 3: Persuasive Communications (2 qtr. hrs.)
+9203 Legal Analysis, Research & Communication: Persuasive Communications (2 qtr. hrs.)

-LARC 3 is an introduction to appellate advocacy in which students research, write, and rewrite an appellate brief and participate in a required moot court competition.
+LARC: Persuasive Communications is an introduction to appellate advocacy in which students research, write, and rewrite an appellate brief and participate in a required moot court competition.
 The faculty introduces students to persuasive writing and to the art of written and oral advocacy.

-9315 Legislation, Administrative Power and Procedure (LAPP) (3 qtr. hrs.)
+9315 Legislation, Administrative Power and Procedure (LAPP) (3 gtr. hrs.)